openweave/openweave-core/doc/STYLE_GUIDE.md

 Use standard Markdown when authoring OpenWeave documentation.
 While HTML may be used for more complex content such as tables, use Markdown as much as possible.
 To ease mirroring and to keep formatting consistent with openweave.io, we ask that you follow the specific guidelines listed here.

 > Note: Edit this file to see the Markdown behind the examples.

+### Headers

+The document title should be an h1 header (#) and in title case (all words are capitalized).
+All section headers should be h2 (##) or lower and in sentence case (only the first word and proper nouns are capitalized).

+The best practice for document clarity is to not go lower than h3, but h4 is fine on occasion.
+Try to avoid using h4 often, or going lower than h4.
+If this happens, the document should be reorganized or broken up to ensure it stays at h3 with the occasional h4.

 ### Command line examples